 Mollusks, like amphibians, can live in both water and terrestrial habitats, like snails, and are the largest class of ocean dwellers making up 23% of all organisms.
 Though many live in shells, like mussels, the majority have a mantle as their exterior body structure.

 Cnidarians are an unusual type of animal because they have many unique and bizarre features.
 They are characterized by their gelatinous, usually circular bodies, like jellyfish, but can also have tentacles and nematocysts, or stinging cells.
 They use these to either protect themselves or catch food.
 Some hard corals create calcium carbonate cases or houses to protect themselves and build communities.
 But the strangest feature about them is they only have one orifice for both ingesting and excreting food, so their mouth is also their anus.

 This is also a great opportunity to go over body parts of animals so that they can better identify the various features they have.
 We have some felt boards for this activity in our shop or you can find many good printables in the links below.
-If you have never worked with Montessori 3-part cards before this is a comprehensive article that describes the process for you.
+If you are unfamiliar with the process, learn how to work with Montessori 3-part cards in this comprehensive article.

 I like to start with one subphylum and two classes to not confuse with too many cards at first.
 Have your child lay out the labels on the floor according to the control chart and have them pull control cards (picture and name) from their basket of mixed-up cards.
 They should lay it on the floor to the side of the labels.

 “Because it has feathers and a beak.”

 Then they put the card under the Birds label.
 After laying each control card from the two classes, they should find the object and label cards to reinforce the vocabulary.